4alpha/Hesk/README.md

 # Hesk
+## Date : 26 April 2019
-Hesk Prototype using React and NodeJS.
+Help Desk Prototype using React and NodeJS.